Metronet (British infrastructure company): Administration

 In April 2007, Mayor Ken Livingstone stated that Metronet could collapse due to a £750 million overspend.
-In July 2007 it was reported that Metronet was "teetering on the brink of administration".
-The situation arose because it had received only £121 million out of the £551 million it needed to cover cost over-runs.
+In July 2007, it was reported that Metronet was "teetering on the brink of administration".
+The situation arose because it had received only £121 million out of the £551 million that was needed to cover cost over-runs.
 By contrast, Tube Lines, the other PPP consortium, had brought in almost all of its works on time and on budget.
 On 18 July 2007, the company was placed into administration.

-To enable its business activities to be kept going while the winding-up of the company was in progress, the UK Government provided Metronet with £2 billion in 2008.
+To enable its business activities to be kept going while the winding-up of the company was in progress, the British Government provided Metronet with £2 billion in 2008.
 Following negotiations with Bombardier, Metronet modified contracts to allow for continued delivery of 2009 Stock and S Stock trains, while releasing Bombardier from its obligation to resignal the sub-surface lines.

 Aftermath

 On 27 May 2008, Metronet came out of administration, and its contracts and employees were transferred to TfL under two new temporary companies, LUL Nominee BCV Ltd and LUL Nominee SSL Ltd. On 3 December 2009, the PPP business of Metronet Rail became an integral part of London Underground.
 Some of the improvements promised by Metronet were delivered (such as new 2009 Stock and S Stock trains), however other improvements were cancelled or delayed.

-In 2008, the Department for Transport refuted claims that the PPP was to blame for the collapse of Metronet, and that it was "predominantly a corporate failure", with "structural weaknesses [that] led to its own downfall."
-In 2010 the House of Commons' Public Accounts Committee reprimanded the Department for Transport for its failure to heed National Audit Office warnings about the company's management.
+During early 2008, the Department for Transport rejected claims that the PPP was to blame for the collapse of Metronet, and that it was "predominantly a corporate failure", with "structural weaknesses [that] led to its own downfall."
+In 2010, the House of Commons' Public Accounts Committee reprimanded the Department for Transport for its failure to heed National Audit Office warnings about the company's management.
 According to the report from the Public Accounts Committee, around £170 million to £410m of taxpayer money was lost due to the failure of Metronet.
 The companies involved in the consortium collectively lost around £350 million in the collapse.

 In May 2010, it was announced that TfL would buy out the Tube Lines consortium, formally ending the PPP.
+Commentators blamed the complex and "onerous" contracts for its failure.
+Combined with the takeover of Metronet, this meant that all maintenance was thereafter managed in-house, although TfL has continued to use a large number of private suppliers and contractors.
 By the beginning of 2011, with the formal liquidation process having been completed, the Metronet brand and group of companies had ceased to exist.